JaKooLit/Debian-Hyprland/README.md

 #### 🤬 FAQ
 #### Most common question I got is, Hey Ja, Why the heck it is taking long time to install?
 Other distro like Arch its only a minute or two.
 Why here takes like forever?!?!?!
 - Well, most of the core packages are downloaded and Build and compiled from SOURCE.
 There are no pre-built binary (yet) for Debian and Ubuntu.
 Unlike Other distros, they already have prepacked binary that can just download and install.

+> [!NOTE]
+> Kindly set up audio.
+This script does not setup.
+If you have not, I recommend pipewire. `sudo apt install -y pipewire`

 #### ❗ some known issues on this Installer
 - some users reported that they have to install some packages.
 It is in the install-scripts/force-install.sh